 Instead of providing access to your corporate network to contractors and temporary staff, you can quickly spin up virtual desktops, then spin down when the project or their employment is complete.

-- Quickly provision desktops from your pool to allow them to be productive immediately
+- Quickly provision desktops from your desktop pools to allow users to be productive immediately

 - Eliminate the need to wait for a laptop to be delivered

-- IT never needs to touch their endpoint.
+- IT staff never need to touch endpoints

-- Easily providing necessary applications and resources directly to their cloud desktop
+- Applications and resources deployed directly to cloud desktop

 VDI Client Software must be downloaded on to the endpoint device to carry out VDI sessions, and there are multiple VDI Platforms to choose from.
 The 3 top platforms that control the largest market share are: